Siohfox/EbonDevJournal/DevJournel_Ebonkeep.md

 For initial drafting, we made some quick sketches and found some reference images as to how it should look:

 <img src="https://cdnb.artstation.com/p/assets/images/images/030/310/069/large/tobias-quintella-15-tobias-quintella-01.jpg?1600216345" alt="Ref Image Here" width="1000"/>
-Figure A: A reference image we will loosely base the castle design around (Quintella, T. (no date) Tobias Quintella, Medieval castle design concept.
+Figure 1`: A reference image we will loosely base the castle design around (Quintella, T. (no date) Tobias Quintella, Medieval castle design concept.
 Available at: https://tbquintella.artstation.com/ (Accessed: 16 February 2025). )

 ##### Resource Gathering